DoorDash’s ML Platform – The Beginning

 - Online models – This is the scenario where we make predictions live in production in the critical path of the user experience.
 In this scenario the models and frameworks need to be performant and have a low memory footprint.
-We also need to understand both modeling frameworks and services most in-depth here.
-Consequently, this is where the restrictions about which ML frameworks to support and model complexity will be most stringent.
+We also need to understand both the modeling frameworks and services frameworks, most in-depth here.
+Consequently, this is where the restrictions about which ML frameworks to support and how complex models will be stringent.
 Examples of these at DoorDash include food preparation time predictions, quoted delivery time predictions, search ranking, etc.

 - Offline models – These predictions are used in production, but predictions are not done in the request/response paths.
 In this scenario runtime performance is secondary.
 Since these predictions are still used in production, we need the calculations to be persisted in the warehouse.
 Examples of these at DoorDash are demand predictions, supply predictions, etc.

 - Exploratory models – This is where people explore hypotheses, but the model or its output are not used in production.
 Use cases include exploring potential production models, analysis for some identifying business opportunities, etc. We are explicitly not placing any restrictions on frameworks here.

 These brought out the following requirements for the ML Platform:

 - Standardizing ML frameworks: Given the number of ML frameworks available, for example LightGBM, XGBoost, PyTorch, Tensorflow, it is hard to develop expertise within a company for many of them.
 So there is a need to standardize on a minimal set of frameworks which covers the breadth of use-cases that are typically encountered at DoorDash.